jesrodriguez0816/SyriaTelCustChurn/README.md

 It is evident that SyriaTel charges customers based on the number of minutes they use to make calls.
 The highest contributors of customer churn are factors that lead to a higher bill.

 According to the data, the average charge per user is about $60.
-My recommendation would be for the company to charge a flat monthly fee to the demographic of customers who are charged $50 or less monthly and a higher tier plan for those who use their phones more.
+My recommendation would be for the company to charge a flat monthly fee to the demographic of customers who are charged $60 or less monthly.
+A higher tier plan could be offered to customers with higher phone use.

-The goal would be to reduce their churn rate to from 14% to 7% (about half of their current rate).
+If SytriaTel can retain 247 more of the customers listed in this dataset, they would reach theier goal of reducing thier churn rate from 14% to 7%.
+As thier business model improves, it would be wise to compare thier processes with thier competitors', and continue to evaluate thier churn rate with fresh persepective and experience.